 How much are you spending?

-If you’re only spending a few hundred bucks on a plane ticket and crashing on a friend’s couch when you get to your destination, the low expense (and risk) of your trip probably isn’t worth insuring.
-I’ve certainly traveled on a shoestring before, and the relatively low cost meant I didn’t think twice about travel insurance.
+If you’re a budget traveler who’s only spending a few hundred bucks on a plane ticket and crashing on a friend’s couch when you get to your destination, the low expense (and risk) of your trip probably isn’t worth insuring.

-But if you’re spending $10,000 on a budget-busting honeymoon in Bali (or in my case, heading to New Zealand for three weeks of adventures) that’s an investment you’ll want to protect.
+But if you’re spending $10,000 on a budget-busting honeymoon in Bali or heading to New Zealand for three weeks of adventure, that’s an investment you’ll want to protect.

 Are you traveling internationally?